ParoRahul/ParoRahul/README.md

-- 👋 Hi, I’m @ParoRahul
+- 👋 Hi, I’m @RahulDas-dev
 - 👀 I’m interested in ...
-Python Typesscript , Java script ,
+Python, Typesscript, Java script,
-- 🌱 I’m currently learning ...RUST
+- 🌱 I’m currently learning ...RUST.
+And Looking for online resource to build up my Knowledge on Rust.
 - 💞️ I’m looking to collaborate on ...
+Data Science Or Mechine Learning Projects
 - 📫 How to reach me ...

 <!---